WilhenAlbertoHM/FaithfulAI/README.md

 ```

 ## Usage
-To use FaithfulAI, please head to [FaithfulAI](https://faithful-ai.streamlit.app/), type in your question, and click "Send."
+To use FaithfulAI, please head to [FaithfulAI](https://faithful-ai.streamlit.app/), type in your question, and press "Enter" on your keyboard.
 The chatbot will then provide you with an answer.

 ## Technologies